DAN Q1 2026 Earnings Call Summary | Stock Taper

 • Share Repurchases: 4.4 million shares repurchased for $125 million, part of a $300 million target for the year.

-• Cost Reductions: Achieved $35 million in cost savings in Q1, on track for a total of $65 million for 2026.
+• Cost Reductions: Achieved $35 million in cost savings, on track for a total of $65 million in 2026.

 2. Strategic Updates and Business Highlights

-• Backlog Growth: Increased 3-year net new sales backlog to $950 million, reflecting strong demand and new contracts.
+• Backlog Growth: Increased net new sales backlog from $750 million to $950 million, indicating strong future revenue visibility.

 3. Forward Guidance and Outlook